fhebuterne/McScanKt/README.md

 # McScanKt

-McScan is a software for analyzing a minecraft map and to show items with a changed name and / or a description to do a ranking
+McScanKt is a software for analyzing a minecraft map and to show items with a changed name and / or a description to do a ranking

+This is a refactoring with better external nbt library from my old java project : https://github.com/fhebuterne/mc-scan

+This project use [Kotlin](https://kotlinlang.org/) (typesafe and modern language).

 ## Requirements